 The second patient case study demonstrated in vivo removal of SARS-CoV-2 virus from the blood stream of an infected patient.
-This patient completed a six-hour Hemopurifier treatment without complications and subsequently was placed on CRRT.
+This patient completed a six-hour Hemopurifier treatment without complications and subsequently was placed on continuous renal replacement therapy, or CRRT.
 The patient ultimately expired three hours after being placed on CRRT because of the advanced stage of the patient's disease.